saimouli/saimouli.github.io/content/post/probability_robotics_review/index.md

 - Positive semi-definite
 - Symmentric

-Don't worry if the above equation looks daunting, I am sure you will be seeing it in various literature and you will get comfortable with it.
-Takeaways are properties of the covariance matrix, and we need two parameters: mean, and variance is enough to get the normal distribution for a state $x$
+Don't worry if the above equation looks daunting, I am sure you will be seeing it in various books and will get comfortable with it over time.
+Takeaways are the properties of the covariance matrix, and the two parameters, mean and variance, are all that is needed to define a normal distribution for a state $x$

 ## Conditional Probability